 When you pick them, you can either twist the stalk (close to the ground) to snap it off or cut it using a paring knife.
 Be sure to leave several of the smaller stalks on the plant.
 This way, your Rhubarb plant will continue to grow.

 We have 5 Rhubarb plants.
-Last Fall, the Gman made a new bed for them to go into.
+Last Fall, Graham made a new bed for them to go into.
 They had been in our Berry Bed and it was getting too crowded and weedy in there.
 We also wanted to enlarge the Garlic Bed, so something had to be moved out, in order to give us more room.

 Ready to make wine?
 When your Rhubarb is ready to be picked, harvest it.